cswclui/katacoda-scenarios-1/msdb-001/step02.md

 * **is transportable**
 * **is ephemeral**

-The purpose of the demonstration microservice, *Fortunes* is to deliver some words of wisdom on demand.
+The purpose of the demonstration microservice, *Fortunes* is to deliver some "words of wisdom" on demand.
 This is the microservice's **single purpose**.
-The demonstration microservice runs as an API in webserver.
-It is **discrete** in that it carries all it needs to do the work it needs to do.
+The demonstration microservice runs as an API under a webserver.
+It is **discrete** in that it carries all it needs to do its work.
 No external tools need to be injected.
 And, the microservice **carries its own data** which is kept private interally.
 There is no data sharing going on behind the scenes.

-The microservice is **transportable** in that it can be moved and run an a variety of target environments easily.
+The microservice is **transportable** in that it can be moved and run on a variety of target environments easily.
 Finally, it is **ephemeral** because if it is destroyed it can be reconstituted quickly and easily.

 ## Steps